Paracentesis

 If you had a lot of fluid, your doctor or nurse practitioner might prescribe a protein called albumin.
 You take albumin through an intravenous, or IV, which is a small tube or needle put in a vein.
 It lowers your risk of problems from the drainage.

 You’ll likely be at the hospital anywhere from 2 hours to a full day.
 It depends on how much fluid you have drained and how much albumin you need.
-If your fluid comes back showing you have an infection, you’ll probably be admitted to the hospital for treatment.
+If they find out your fluid has an infection, you’ll probably be admitted to the hospital for treatment.
 This is not common, but it can happen.

 After the Procedure